Bear Lake for History Buffs: Top 6 Don't-Miss Sites

 Bear Lake’s charms are pretty apparent for anyone interested in the outdoors, water sports, cute small towns or fresh-picked raspberries.
 But beyond a lovely azure freshwater lake surrounded by cool hiking trails and berry stands, the area has a few special historic sites that you might miss if you didn’t know better.

 Behind the big blue lake and its surrounding town lies a lot of history.
+When white settlers first arrived in Northern Utah, there were three major Bands of the Northwestern Shoshone.
+Chief Bear Hunter’s group lived in Cache Valley and along the Bear River (Read: Nourished by the Land: A Shoshone Perspective).
 Early pioneers and explorers traveled through the area, with many choosing to stay and settle.
-They were a very hardy bunch and endured difficulties along the trail that would make today’s hikers shake in their boots.
+They were a very hardy bunch and endured difficulties along the trail that would make today’s hikers shake in their boots (Read: Cache Valley’s Rich Past and Thriving Present).

 Seeing these historical sites and records adds a level of impressiveness to a place that already visually stuns.
 When you learn how hard people worked to get here, it makes the Bear Lake Valley all the more special.
 With that in mind, we’ve compiled a list of five spots important to Bear Lake History that you won't want to miss when you visit.